 - While both lion and leopard are spotted at birth (of course, leopards much more so), the lion’s spots usually fade by the time they are two years of age

-- Leopards are solitary as adults, only staying together briefly for mating whereas lions are highly affectionate and social animals that live in prides of up to 20 members or more.
+- Leopards are solitary as adults, only staying together briefly for mating whereas lions are highly affectionate and social animals that live in pride of up to 20 members or more.

 - Leopards are incredibly strong, undoubtedly the strongest of the big cats, pound for pound.
 They are agile climbers and often hoist their kills into trees to keep them out of the reach of lion and hyena

 - Lion is not traditionally climbers – except in a few rare locations where tree-climbing skills seem to be passed on from generation to generation.
 They are nowhere near as agile as leopard though.